-Upon the closing of this offering, our amended and restated articles of incorporation and amended bylaws will provide that our board of directors will consist of a number of directors to be fixed exclusively by resolution of the board of directors.
-Under our amended and restated articles of incorporation, our board of directors will be divided into three classes, each serving three-year terms and until each director's successors are duly elected and qualified.
-The election of the classes will be staggered, such that only approximately one third of our board of directors will be up for election in any given year.
-Our amended and restated articles of incorporation do not provide for cumulative voting in the election of directors.
+Our amended and restated articles of incorporation and amended bylaws provide that our board of directors consist of a number of directors to be fixed exclusively by resolution of the board of directors.
+Under our amended and restated articles of incorporation, our board of directors is divided into three classes, each serving three-year terms and until each director's successors are duly elected and qualified.
+The election of the classes is staggered, such that only approximately one third of our board of directors is up for election in any given year.